luigifreda/pyslam/docs/system_overview.md

 Each type instantiates a dedicated implementation (e.g., `VolumetricIntegratorTSDF`, `VolumetricIntegratorGaussianSplatting`), which inherits from a common `VolumetricIntegratorBase`.
 This base class encapsulates key components including the `camera`, a `keyframe_queue`, and the `volume`, enabling flexible integration of various 3D reconstruction methods within a unified pipeline.

-Section [Supported volumetric mapping methods](../README.md#supported-volumetric-mapping-methods) provides a list of supported volume integration methods.
+The section [Supported volumetric mapping methods](../README.md#supported-volumetric-mapping-methods) provides a list of supported volume integration methods.

 ### Semantic Mapping